-The total pension liability was determined by an actuarial valuation as of January 1, 2020, using the following actuarial assumptions, applied to all periods included in the measurement that was updated December 31, 2021:
+The total pension liability was determined by an actuarial valuation as of January 1, 2022, using the following actuarial assumptions, applied to all periods included in the measurement that was updated December 31, 2022:

-Valuation date January 1, 2020 Actuarial cost method Entry Age Normal Amortization method UAAL Increasing dollar amount at 4.00% to reduce the Unfunded Actuarial Accrued Liability to zero on or before June 30, 2036.
-The annual increase in appropriation is further limited to 9.95%.
-2002, 2003 ERI Increasing dollar amount at 4.50% to reduce the 2002 and 2003 ERI Actuarial Accrued Liability to zero on or before June 30, 2028.
-Asset valuation method Is the market value of assets as of the valuation date reduced by the sum of: 80% of gains and losses of the prior year.
-60% of gains and losses of the second prior year.
-40% of gains and losses of the third prior year.
-20% of gains and losses of the fourth prior year.
-Investment gains and losses are determined by the excess or deficiency of the expected return over the actual return on the market value.
-The actuarial value of assets is further constrained to be not less than 80% or more than 120% of the market value.
+Valuation date January 1, 2022 Actuarial cost method Entry Age Normal Amortization method Payment increases 4.0% per year, except for Early Retirement Incentive (ERI).
+Programs for 2002 and 2003 (4.5%) and 2010 (level dollar).
+Increases in annual appropriation are.
+Limited to 9.95%.
+Asset valuation method Is the market value adjusted to phase-in investment gains and losses Over a 5-year period, further constrained to be within 20% of market: value.
+Investment gains and losses are the excess of deficiency of the expected returns over the actual returns.
 Inflation 2.40% per year Salary increases Group 1: 4.25% 6.00%, based on service Group 4: 4.75% 7.00%, based on service Investment rate of return 7.25%, net of pension plan investment expense, including inflation

+Mortality rates

-Mortality rates RP-2014 Blue Collar Mortality Table with full generational mortality improvement using Scale MP-2020.
+RP-2014 Blue Collar Mortality Table with full generational mortality improvement using Scale MP-2020.

 For disabled lives, mortality rates were based on the RP-2014 Blue Collar Mortality Table set forward one year with full generational mortality improvement using Scale MP-2020.